 Some modern writers have associated Simon with the name the' Zealot . as a basis for recognising him.
 Jude is often, in popular usage, known as the patron of desperate causes- the "saint of last resort"

-Summary of St Otteran, Monk, a descendant of Conall Gulban, is usually identified with Odhran who preceded Colum CiJle in Iona.
+Summary of St Otteran, monk, a descendant of Conall Gulban, is usually identified with Odhran who preceded Colum Cille in Iona.
 His death is recorded in 548 and his grave was greatly revered in Iona.
-He was chosen by the Vikings as patron of the city of Waterford in 1096 and later patron of the
+He was chosen by the Vikings as patron of the city of Waterford [...]

 Appointed bishop of Ross, Thaddeus arrived to find another bishop already in possession of his diocese.
 And things get a lot worse before they get better.